 For example: Are you one of the lucky ones who has never had an outbreak?
 Or do you now have symptoms only rarely, or even never, after managing or stopping your outbreaks?
 What if you only have outbreaks somewhere unusual, like your lower back (sacral herpes)?
 Even if you do have frequent outbreaks, do you take care to know the signs one is coming on and take care of your health in general?
 Then by all means, include this more flattering information!

 Not Such a Huge Deal: Here’s a way to put it in perspective: You could mention that there are several types of herpes viruses: chicken pox, cold sores, genital herpes, and shingles.
 They might realize that it’s stigmatized yet not life-threatening or really even all that scary.
 Just about everyone gets chicken pox, and the majority contract oral herpes (cold sores) in their lifetime.

 It Happens to the Best of Us: You don’t need to tell this new person anything about how you came to contract herpes, or defend your past to them.
 But if you think it helps to let them know some face-saving circumstance, use your discretion and gauge your trust in this person and the intimacy level.
-I find something simple like mentioning that it’s possible to contract herpes even if you always use condoms is adequate.
+Sometimes mentioning that it’s possible to contract herpes even if you always use condoms is adequate.

 Ease Their Concerns about Transmission

-- A lot of people have herpes.
-One in four women in the U.S., and one in five men has it.
+- A lot of people have genital herpes.
+Estimates are as high as one in five Americans.